 Situated in Oxfordshire, the palace was built as a tribute to John Churchill, the first Duke of Marlborough, after his momentous victory over the French and Bavarian troops in 1704.
 This victory paved the future of the Empire and cemented Churchill’s name in the nation’s history.
 Blenheim Palace was also the birthplace of Winston Churchill

-The palace and the park are considered a world heritage site in England because of their scenic and historic landscape, remarkable architecture, and the important contents of the buildings and their close association with the property.
+The palace and the park are considered a world heritage site in England because of their scenic and historic landscape, remarkable architecture, the important contents of the buildings and their close association with the property.
 Visitors can enter the palace grounds daily from 09:00 until 18:00.

 2. Canterbury Cathedral, St Augustine’s Abbey, and St Martin’s Church